woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/20-usage/20-pipeline-syntax.md

 It is currently **only available** for GitHub, GitLab and Gitea (version 1.18.0 and newer)
 :::

-Execute a pipeline step only when certain files were changed:
+Execute a step only when certain files were changed:

 ```yaml
 when: